Jimmy Edwards

-James Keith O'Neill Edwards, DFC (23 March 1920 – 7 July 1988) was an English comedy writer and actor of stage, radio, television and film, known for his roles as Pa Glum in Take It from Here and as headmaster "Professor" James Edwards in Whack-O!.
+James Keith O'Neill Edwards, DFC (23 March 1920 – 7 July 1988) was an English comedy writer and actor of stage, radio, television and film, known for his roles as Pa Glum in Take It from Here and as headmaster "Professor" James Edwards in Whack-O!

 Early life

 Edwards was born in Barnes, Surrey, the son of Reginald Walter Kenrick Edwards, lecturer in mathematics at King's College London, and Phyllis Katherine Cowan, from New Zealand.
 He was the eighth of nine children and fifth of five sons.
 His father died in 1935, leaving the family in dire financial straits.
 Jimmy's brother Alan had to leave school and enter the mounted police, while his brother Hugh joined the Merchant Navy as an apprentice aged fourteen.
 Hugh subsequently gained a reputation as a smuggler of cigarettes, whisky and occasionally people, and published a memoir, Midnight Trader, in 1959.

 Edwards was educated at St Paul's Cathedral School, where he became head boy, and attended the Silver Jubilee of George V in that capacity.
-His poem, "The Train", which first appeared in The Mortarboard – a school magazine founded by Edwards in competition with the existing one – was included in Walter de la Mare's compilation of children's poems, This Year, Next Year (1937).
+His poem "The Train", which first appeared in The Mortarboard – a school magazine founded by Edwards in competition with the existing one – was included in Walter de la Mare's compilation of children's poems, This Year, Next Year (1937).
 Having won a scholarship, Edwards went on to King's College School in Wimbledon.
 He subsequently became a choral scholar at St John's College, Cambridge, where he studied history and sang in the college choir.

 Second World War

 Edwards served in the Royal Air Force during the Second World War, was commissioned in April 1942, was awarded the Distinguished Flying Cross, and ended the war as a flight lieutenant.
 He served with No. 271 Squadron RAF, based in Doncaster, which took part in the D-Day landings.
-His Dakota was shot down at Arnhem in 1944, resulting in facial injuries requiring plastic surgery, that he disguised with a large handlebar moustache that became his trademark.
-His injuries and their restitution made him a member of the Guinea Pig Club.
+His Dakota was shot down at Arnhem in 1944, resulting in facial injuries requiring plastic surgery.
+He subsequently camouflaged his disfigurement with the large handlebar moustache that became his trademark.
+His injuries and their treatment made him a member of the Guinea Pig Club.